ibm-cloud-docs/vpc/vpc_image_from_volume_create.md

 Depending on the size of the image that you're creating, the job might take from 5 minutes to 1.5 hours.
 You can cancel a job that's taking too long to queue.
 For more information, see [Performance considerations](/docs/vpc?topic=vpc-image-from-volume-vpc-manage#ifv-performance).
 {: note}

-## Create an image from a volume in the UI
+## Creating an image from a volume in the UI
 {: #create-image-from-volume-vpc-ui}
 {: ui}

 Use the UI to create an image from a volume that is attached to an available virtual server instance as the primary boot volume or as a secondary boot volume.

-### Choose the source for your custom image
+### Choosing the source for your custom image
 {: #import-custom-image-src-UI}

 Use the UI to import your custom image by choosing to create and import an image from a volume.